 My library of design books is growing almost out of control, but there are so many great logo design books out there, how can you say no?

-So here are the top 10 best Logo Books… for logo designers this year!
+So here are the top 10 best Logo Books for logo designers in 2017.

 Author – David Airey

 A pretty great place to begin your collection, and what I’ve described as one of the best logo books available to date.